 Our eye examinations go beyond clarity and eye health.
 We look at how your vision functions.
-This includes areas such as how your eyes track, work together, and how your brain processes your vision.
+This includes areas such as how your eyes track and work together, and how your brain processes your vision.

 This allows for the diagnosis and treatment of any problems, as well as ways to improve your visual performance.